apeterson-BFI/AdventOfCode/AdventOfCode/DailySummary.md

 * The hardest part was fiddling with the UI, and recognizing that a UI solution was right.
 * Moderately Difficult (**)

+## Day 11
+* ranks 5382 / 4801
+* done by 9:25:50
+* Excel part 1, 70 LOC part 2 (F#)
+* Finding square lattice regions with the best sum
+*
+* I spent a lot of time trying to find a neat mathy / excel solution
+* But for part 2, I just had to get down and dirty, and find a good iterative solution.
+*
+* Moderately Difficult (**)
+* Wouldn't be that bad if I had just gone for this solution first

 # Charts